 Vision Zero has specific plans for New York City's taxi drivers.
 Reforms will largely influence the Taxi & Limousine Commission, including enhanced training and driver monitoring systems.
 The program will also institute a "Taxi Driver Honor Roll" to publicize cabbie driving records.

-New York City’s adoption of the Vision Zero program has one major precedent: Sweden.
-Sweden pioneered the model, and currently offers consulting services to countries and cities who want to implement the program for themselves.
+New York City's adoption of the Vision Zero program has one major precedent: Sweden.
+Sweden pioneered the model and currently offers consulting services to countries and cities that want to implement the program for themselves.
 So has it worked for the small Scandinavian country?

 Only time will tell whether Sweden's safety success can be translated into English.
 Several major American cities, including San Francisco and Boston, are adopting the principles of Vision Zero, too.
 We'll be monitoring these changes as they come, so stay tuned for more analysis in the next few months!